Code-Institute-Submissions/ms2-explore-asia/README.md

 * [Github](https://github.com/) - Used to store the project.
 * [Gitpod](https://www.gitpod.io/) - Used to develop the project.
 * [Github Pages](https://pages.github.com/) - Used to host the deployed site.
+* [RAPID API](https://rapidapi.com/marketplace) - To access API endpoints for the Flight Search API, provided by Skyscanner.
+* [Email JS](https://www.emailjs.com/) - To allow emails to be sent.
+* [Google Maps](https://developers.google.com/maps/documentation/javascript/overview) - For the map features seen on the site.

 ## Testing